joshuathayer/securedrop/securedrop-staging-qubes.md

     mkvirtualenv -p /usr/bin/python2 securedrop
     workon securedrop

 Add `source /usr/share/virtualenvwrapper/virtualenvwrapper.sh` to your `~/.bashrc`.
-Now, when you log back in, you can
+Later, when you ssh to `sd-build`, you'll only need to type

     workon securedrop